Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Materials and methods

 where $L_{t_i}^N(\theta)$ corresponds to the desired estimate of $p(y_{t_0:t_i}\mid\theta)$.
 The estimate $L_{t_M}^N(\theta)$ can then be used inside a pseudo-marginal MCMC algorithm to sample from the posterior $p(\theta \mid y_{t_0:t_M})$.

-In this work, we use the likelihood estimate obtained by the bootstrap filter within the acceptance probability of a Metropolis-Hasting (MH) algorithm as the outer MCMC scheme, making it a member of the class of Pseudo-Marginal Metropolis-Hasting methods (PMMH)~\citep{andrieu_roberts, andrieu_2010, chopin_2020}.
+In this work, we use the likelihood estimate obtained by the bootstrap filter within the acceptance probability of a Metropolis-Hasting (MH) algorithm as the outer MCMC scheme, making it a member of the class of Pseudo-Marginal Metropolis-Hasting methods (PMMH)~\cite{andrieu_roberts, andrieu_2010, chopin_2020}.
+The full PMMH-algorithm is provided in the Supplementary Information~\nameref{supp:file1}.